hahnrobi/robi2.hu/README.md

 I list some of my previous publicly available projects on this site.

 ## Development state
-I only working on this site in free parts of my free time, so obviously it's far from perfect.
+I only working on this site in parts of my free time, so obviously it's far from perfect.
 However I want to optimize and add more features in the future.

 ## Roadmap
 - Test: There's no test specified yet, which is a big mistake.